• Project

 What to expect

-SR 529 travelers, users of local roads, and waterways can expect:
+SR 529 travelers can expect:

-Northbound SR 529 Snohomish River Bridge: There will be a four-month closure where both directions of traffic will each have one lane on the southbound Snohomish River Bridge.
-The E Marine View Drive on-ramp to northbound SR 529 will also be closed during this four-month period.
+The East Marine View Drive on-ramp to northbound SR 529 will also be closed during this four-month period.
 Traffic will be directed through local streets to get back on the northbound SR 529.
 Access from northbound SR 529 to Smith Island and Spencer Island will be open.
-There will also be a four-month one lane reduction and multiple weekend full closures on the northbound SR 529 Snohomish River Bridge.
-Traffic will be diverted to northbound I-5 as an alternative route during weekend full closures.

 Northbound SR 529 Steamboat Slough Bridge: